-QR (Quick Response) codes are those familiar-looking black and white square barcodes you see at the entrance of many venues like cafes and restaurants.
-Your smartphone’s camera ‘scans’ or ‘reads’ the barcode and then takes you to a new web page or online form.
+QR (Quick Response) codes are those black and white square barcodes you see at the entrance of many places like shops, cafés and restaurants.
+Your smartphone’s camera ‘scans’ or ‘reads’ the barcode then takes you to a new web page.

 How to scan QR codes